cinemagoer/cinemagoer/docs/devel/extend.rst

-To introduce a new data access system, you have to write a new package inside the "parser" package; this new package must provide a subclass of the imdb.IMDb class which must define at least the following methods:
+To introduce a new data access system, you have to write a new package inside the "parser" package; this new package must provide a subclass of the imdb.IMDbBase class which must define at least the following methods:

 ``_search_movie(title)``
   To search for a given title; must return a list of (movieID, {movieData})